ashu2114/Movie-Recommender-System/README.md

-###  Microsoft-Future-Ready-Talent-Virtual-Internship-Project
+## Microsoft-Future-Ready-Talent-Virtual-Internship-Project

-### Project Title: Movie Recommender System
+## Project Title: Movie Recommender System

-### Problem Statement:
+## Problem Statement:
 In our increasingly more interconnected global, the need for seamless verbal exchange throughout language boundaries is extra important than ever.
 Users face difficulties exploring movies due to language barriers, limiting their ability to discover content in languages other than their native tongue.
 The assignment lies in offering a consumer-friendly platform wherein people can without difficulty translate content while maintaining a report in their interactions.
 The possibility is to create an green, scalable solution that addresses language translation desires and complements consumer revel in with the aid of incorporating recent search records.

-### Project Description:
+## Project Description:
 This project aims to develop a movie recommendation system using soft computing techniques, specifically artificial intelligence and machine learning.
 The system analyzes user data and movie attributes to generate tailored recommendations that align with individual tastes.
 This system leverages the power of Azure AI Translator Services to not only provide personalized movie recommendations but also facilitate seamless cross-language interactions for a truly global audience.
 It aims to create an immersive and user-friendly platform that transcends language barriers.
 By seamlessly integrating language translation and personalized recommendations, this app aims to bring users closer to a diverse world of cinema, transcending linguistic boundaries and fostering a global community of movie enthusiasts.

-### Key Features :
+## Key Features :
-- Collaborative filtering
-- Content based filtering
+- Multilingual User Interface
+- Real-Time Language Translation
+- Cross-Language Social Integration
-- Machine Learning Algorithms
+- Adaptive Learning Mechanism
-- Context Awareness
+- Dynamic Content Updates

-### Prerequisites:
+## Prerequisites:
 - Azure Subscription: Make sure you have an active Azure subscription.
 - Azure Virtual Machine: Ensure that you have a virtual machine (VM) or another resource for which you want to monitor CPU usage.
+- Azure Ai Translator Service: Ensure that you have translator service key, region and endpoint to translate the web content.

-### Setup:
+## Setup:
 - Dependencies: Ensure required libraries and frameworks are installed.
 Include translation API keys for language support.
 - Configuration: Adjust system parameters, collaborative filtering weights, and translation settings in the configuration file.
 - Training: Train machine learning models using historical data for optimal performance.
 Set up translation model if applicable

-### Azure Services Used:
+## Azure Services Used:

-### 1. Azure Core Services
+### Azure Core Services

 ### 1. Azure Virtual Machine: